 Some basics are provided - salt, teas, coffee, sugar, etc - but you'll need to buy most groceries.
 There’s a Spar supermarket and excellent just-frozen fish in St Helena Bay (7 mins' drive) and you’ll spot small shops and farm stalls/delis en route.
 The Woolworths supermarket in Vredenburg should have everything else you need, bar unusual gourmet ingredients.

-The best restaurants in the area are in Paternoster, a 25-min drive away: Reuben’s at Abalone House was our favourite.
-We also recommend Oep ve Koep if you’re up for trying foraged foods, and tiny Gaaitjie on the beach is ideal for a romantic dinner.
-There is also a restaurant at the estate next door but we didn't try it.
+The best restaurants in the area are in Paternoster, a 25-min drive away.
+Wolfgat won overall Restaurant of the Year in the 2019 World Restaurants Awards, and we love Reuben’s at Abalone House.
+Visit Oep ve Koep if you’re up for trying foraged foods, and tiny Gaaitjie on the beach is ideal for a romantic dinner.
+There is a restaurant at the estate next door but we didn't try it.

 - Coffee maker

 - Hob or stove